Winter Driving Tips

 Young woman in snow with carEven though it happens every year, many people need reminders.
 It’s almost as if we try to block it out of our minds.
 What am I talking about?
 Winter driving of course.

-Although it begins every year around this time, we often see drivers make typical mistakes on the road.
+Although it begins every year around this time when snow and sleet first appear and cover the roads in southern Ontario, we often see drivers making the same mistakes.
 So with that in mind, here are a few early reminders to help keep everyone safe on the roads this winter.

 tow_truck-winter_driving

 Since there’s always a chance your vehicle may break down during the winter, it’s a good idea to have a roadside assistance membership.
 This roadside assistance can help if the vehicle’s battery dies and you need a boost or perhaps if you need a tow from a ditch or snowbank.
-It can be pretty difficult to get your vehicle unstuck when you’re alone.
+It is very difficult to get your vehicle unstuck when you’re alone.
 Roadside assistance can also help in with any other vehicle mishap.
 Consider this membership an investment in your driving sanity.

 woman_calling_for_help-winter_driving-iStock_000015281121-jean-marie_guyonMany drivers keep a road safety kit in the vehicle each winter, but that’s usually for the vehicle.
-Items in that kit may include a scraper with brush, small shovel, extra washer fluid, etc. As another idea, have a personal winter driving survival kit, which is something that can personally help you in case you get stranded.
+Items in that kit may include a scraper with brush, small shovel, extra washer fluid, etc. As another idea, add a personal winter driving survival kit that can help you in the event you get stranded.
 Some items that you may want to place into your personal kit could be extra gloves and socks, toilet paper, a book, non-perishable food items, a fresh bottle of water, candle with a lighter, hand warmers, and perhaps a facecloth.
-These items will help you remain comfortable until assistance arrives.
+These items will help you remain comfortable and safer until assistance arrives when it is cold outside.

 I’ve often heard how drivers attempt to stop in winter conditions by pumping the brakes.
 Although that technique may stop your vehicle, it takes a lot longer to do that.
 Each time you lift your foot from the brake pedal you extend your stopping distance.
 Instead, brake early and gradually increase the brake pressure until you come to a safe stop.
 In an emergency, threshold braking works well if your vehicle doesn’t have anti-lock brakes (ABS).